etiesch/CRM_duplicate_eliminator/README.md

 ## Installation
 Use the compiled version in Relases.
-Otherwise, use python and the following dependcies :
+Otherwise, use python and the following dependencies:

 ### Dependencies
 This script requires a few Python libraries.
 You can install them all with a single command using pip: